News //

 $7 Student/Senior // $10 SFU Staff/Faculty // $15 General

 Kafka’s Report…reproduced is based on Franz Kafka’s “A Report to an Academy” (Ein Bericht für eine Akademie), and utilizes the original German text as well as Marc Diamond’s English adaptation.
+This work is danced en pointe.
 Kafka’s report is about an ape that is captured by a hunting party somewhere in Africa and brought to Europe.
 After what appears to be a successful transformation to human-likeness, the ape/human is called to a defense of his accomplishments by a scientific committee.
-Daniel’s choreography builds on Kafka’s mischievous commentary on the state of knowledge by adding another layer to the story.
-This work is danced en pointe.
+The work is also a subtle reference to George Balanchine’s 1928 ballet Apollo, in which the young Apollo receives instruction from the three muses Terpsichore, Calliope and Polyhymnia before his ascent to Mount Parnassus and the status of God.
+Daniel’s choreography builds on Kafka’s mischievous commentary on the state of knowledge and the status of the Academy by adding another layer to the story.

 Choreography by Henry Daniel